 Object Description Ingress Port Indicates the ingress port of the ACE.
-Possible values are: - ■ All: The ACE will match all ingress port.
-Port: The ACE will match a specific ingress port.
+Possible values are: ■ All: The ACE will match all ingress port. ■ Port: The ACE will match a specific ingress port.
 Policy / Bitmask Indicates the policy number and bitmask of the ACE.
 Frame Type Indicates the frame type of the ACE.
 Possible values are: ■ Any: The ACE will match any frame type. ■ EType: The ACE will match Ethernet Type frames.
-Note that an Ethernet Type based ACE will not get matched by IP and ARP frames. ■ ARP: The ACE will match ARP/RARP frames. ■ IPv4: The ACE will match all IPv4 frames. ■ IPv4/ICMP: The ACE will match IPv4 frames with ICMP protocol. ■ IPv4/UDP: The ACE will match IPv4 frames with UDP protocol. ■ IPv4/TCP: The ACE will match IPv4 frames with TCP protocol. ■ IPv4/Other: The ACE will match IPv4 frames, which are not ICMP/UDP/TCP. ■ IPv6: The ACE will match all IPv6 standard frames. • Action Indicates the forwarding action of the ACE.
-Permit: Frames matching the ACE may be forwarded and learned. ■ Deny : Frames matching the ACE are dropped.
+Note that an Ethernet Type based ACE will not get matched by IP and ARP frames. ■ ARP: The ACE will match ARP/RARP frames. ■ IPv4: The ACE will match all IPv4 frames. ■ IPv4/ICMP: The ACE will match IPv4 frames with ICMP protocol. ■ IPv4/UDP: The ACE will match IPv4 frames with UDP protocol. ■ IPv4/TCP: The ACE will match IPv4 frames with TCP protocol. ■ IPv4/Other: The ACE will match IPv4 frames, which are not ICMP/UDP/TCP. ■ IPv6: The ACE will match all IPv6 standard frames. • Action Indicates the forwarding action of the ACE. ■ Permit: Frames matching the ACE may be forwarded and learned. ■ Deny : Frames matching the ACE are dropped.
 Rate Limiter Indicates the rate limiter number of the ACE.
 The allowed range is 1 to 16.
 When Disabled is displayed, the rate limiter operation is disabled.

-Port Redirect Indicates the port redirect operation of the ACE.
-Frames matching the ACE are redirected to the port number.
-The allowed values are Disabled or a specific port number.
-When Disabled is displayed, the port redirect operation is disabled. • Counter The counter indicates the number of times the ACE was hit by a frame.
-Modification Buttons You can modify each ACE (Access Control Entry) in the table using the following buttons: the current row.
+Port Redirect Indicates the ingress port of the ACE.
+Possible values are: ■ All: The ACE will match all ingress port. ■ Port: The ACE will match a specific ingress port. • Mirror Specify the mirror operation of this port.
+Frames matching the ACE are mirrored to the destination mirror port.
+The allowed values are: ■ Enabled: Frames received on the port are mirrored. ■ Disabled: Frames received on the port are not mirrored.
+The default value is "Disabled". • Counter The counter indicates the number of times the ACE was hit by a frame.
+Modification Buttons You can modify each ACE (Access Control Entry) in the table using the following buttons: figure 1: Inserts a new ACE before the current row.
 Edits the ACE row.
 1: Moves the ACE up the list.
-Moves the ACE down the list.
-Deletes the ACE.
-1: The lowest plus sign adds a new entry at the bottom of the ACE listings.
+Moves the ACE down the list. 🔞: Deletes the ACE.
+The lowest plus sign adds a new entry at the bottom of the ACE listings.

-Auto-refresh : Check this box to refresh the Page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.
-Refresh: Click to refresh the Page; any changes made locally will be undone.

 Clear : Click to clear the counters.

-Remove All: Click to remove all ACEs.
+Remove All : Click to remove all ACEs.